SeaTurtles123/Monopoly-Adventure/README.md

 1. Go to https://stackblitz.com/ and scroll down to node.js
 2. Once in the development area, copy and paste the code from monopoly.js into the coding area
 3. In the terminal, type <code>npm install readline-sync</code> and wait for the terminal to finish
-4. Lastly type node index.js into the terminal and you should be all set
+4. Lastly type <code>node index.js</code> into the terminal and you should be all set

-Or you can just go to https://stackblitz.com/edit/stackblitz-starters-qm6oq6?file=monopoly.js
+Or you can just go to https://stackblitz.com/edit/stackblitz-starters-qm6oq6?file=monopoly.js and type <code>node monopoly.js</code>